 - topical application cream, topical application foam, topical application gel/jelly, topical application kit, topical application liquid, topical application lotion, topical application ointment, topical application pad, topical application paste, topical application solution, topical application spray, topical application stick

-Along with its needed effects, hydrocortisone topical (the active ingredient contained in Cortaid) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+In addition to its needed effects, some unwanted effects may be caused by hydrocortisone topical (the active ingredient contained in Cortaid).
+In the event that any of these side effects do occur, they may require medical attention.

-Check with your doctor immediately if any of the following side effects occur while taking hydrocortisone topical:More common
+You should check with your doctor immediately if any of these side effects occur when taking hydrocortisone topical:More common

 - Skin rash, encrusted, scaly, and oozing